t3kt/raytk/docs/basics.md

 : A short description, shown as part of each "project card" in the `projects` layout.

 `description`
-: A medium-length description, used on the project's detail page as meta description and shown as message box below the screenshot.
+: A medium-length description, used on the project's detail page as meta description and shown as message box below the image.

 `links`
 : A list of `title`-`url` pairs that link to external resources related to this project.